Di Xin: Names

-Di Xin is the official title given by the Shang dynasty imperial house.
 Di Xin was born with the family name Zi, lineage name Yin, and the given name Shou.
-He was called Shou, King of Shang by the kingdom of Zhou when he was alive.
-After his death, he was given a derogatory posthumous name, King Zhou of Shang (商紂王) by the succeeding Zhou dynasty, with Zhou (紂) meaning "horse crupper", implying "injustice and harm".
+He was called Shou, King of Shang 商受王 by the Zhou when he was alive.

+After Di Xin had allegedly killed himself at Deer Terrace Pavilion he was given a derogatory posthumous name, King Zhou of Shang (商紂王), with Zhou (紂) meaning "horse crupper", implying "injustice and harm".
+It is also the part of a saddle or harness that is most likely to be soiled by the horse, and an area most likely to be whipped.
+However, Sima Qian claims that everyone in the empire had dubbed Di Xin this due to a tyrannical reign.